1. How do Income Funds work?

 f.
 Tax on Gains

 When you invest in income funds, you earn capital gains which are taxable.
-The rate of taxation is based on how long you stay invested in an income fund called as the holding period.
-A capital gain made during a period of less than 3 years is known as a Short-term Capital Gain (STCG).
-A capital gain made over a period of 3 years or more is known as Long-term Capital Gains (LTCG).
+The rate of taxation is based on how long you stay invested in an income fund called the holding period.
+A capital gain made during a period of fewer than three years is known as a Short-term Capital Gain (STCG).
+A capital gain made over a period of three years or more is known as Long-term Capital Gains (LTCG).

 STCG from income funds are also added to the investor’s income and taxed according to his income slab.
 LTCG from income fund is taxed at the rate of 20% after indexation and 10% without the benefit of indexation.